 If AP/Client device names are available, they will be listed beside the symbol.
 However, a name in blue indicates an NC Client's probe request and not the actual device's name.
 An NC Client is not connected to an Access Point.
-(For more on how the MESA 2.0 classifies devices, see page 72, #3).
+(For more on how the MESA 2.0 classifies devices, see #3 below).